Yunoyama Line: Service

 Limited express service on the Yunoyama Line ended in 2004.

 2008 limited express service

-Direct limited express service to and from Nagoya will be temporarily resumed on weekends and holidays in late July and early August 2008 in commemoration of the 50th anniversary of the Gozaisho Ropeway as well as the 40th anniversary of Suzuka National Park.
-These trains will run once a day in each direction.
+Direct limited express service to and from Nagoya was temporarily resumed on weekends and holidays in late July and early August 2008 in commemoration of the 50th anniversary of the Gozaisho Ropeway as well as the 40th anniversary of Suzuka National Park.
+These trains ran once a day in each direction.
 Limited express trains on the Yunoyama Line will go from Kintetsu-Yokkaichi to Yunoyama-Onsen without stopping.

 Stations

+All stations are located in Mie Prefecture.